Do X-Rays Show Inflammation? Here’s the Answer

 However, the suitability of X-ray imaging for detecting inflammation has been a subject of debate owing to its inherent limitations in differentiating between various soft tissue densities.

-This article delves into the capabilities of X-ray imaging in detecting inflammation while highlighting the nuances and limitations of this technique in diagnosing inflammatory conditions.
+This article delves into the capabilities of X-ray imaging in detecting inflammation while highlighting the nuances and limitations of this technique in diagnosing inflammatory conditions, as well as answers the question - how to reduce inflammation in the body fast?

 What Are X-Rays?